cescalara/QCDNUM.jl/docs/src/index.md

 * Work interactively with easy file IO, plotting and debugging in e.g. [Jupyter](https://jupyter.org) notebooks
 * Write more accessible code with the high-level Julia interface provided, in addition to all functions available in QCDNUM

-Have you not used QCDNUM before, but are interested to see what QCDNUM.jl can do?
-Our high-level Julia interface may be more accessible for you.
-Check out the Quick start example where we demonstrate the main functionality.
+**Have you not used QCDNUM before, but are interested to see what QCDNUM.jl can do?** Our high-level Julia interface may be more accessible for you.
+Check out the **quick start example** where we demonstrate the main functionality.

-Are you a long-time user of QCDNUM in Fortran or C++?
-All the standard QCDNUM functions have corresponding Julia versions.
+**Are you a long-time user of QCDNUM in Fortran or C++?** All the standard QCDNUM functions have corresponding Julia versions.
 So, translating your old code or starting a new project should be a quick and intuitive!
-Check out the QCDNUM example jobs.
+Check out the **QCDNUM example jobs**.
 These are Julia versions of the test jobs of the original QCDNUM.

 The source code, along with Julia scripts for all examples can be found in the [GitHub repository](https://github.com/cescalara/QCDNUM.jl).